Dog Mental Illness Symptoms: Your Complete 2026 Guide

 What it looks like:

-- Destructive behavior that only happens when you’re gone
+- Destructive behavior that only happens when you're gone (chewing doorframes, digging at carpets).

-- Excessive barking or howling during your absence
+- Excessive barking or howling during your absence (your neighbors will let you know about this one).

-- House soiling, but only when alone
+- House soiling, but only when alone.

-- Following you everywhere when you are home
+- Following you everywhere when you are home (the "Velcro dog").

-- Getting anxious when you pick up your keys or put on your shoes
+- Getting anxious when you pick up your keys or put on your shoes (pre-departure anxiety).

 Why it happens: